-58. The following factors - country risk, product/service risk, delivery risk, and customer-specific risk - will be relevant when assessing and evaluating the CDD information collected at Stage 1 and are not intended to be exhaustive.
-A supervised person should consider whether other variables are appropriate factors to consider in the context of the products and services that it provides and its customer base.
+49. The following factors - country risk, product/service risk, delivery risk, and customer-specific risk - will be relevant when assessing and evaluating the CDD information collected at Stage 1, and are not intended to be exhaustive.
+A [supervised person](#) should consider whether other variables are appropriate factors to consider in the context of the products and services that it provides and its customer base.

-59. In assessing customer risk, the presence of one factor that might indicate higher risk will not automatically mean that a customer is in fact higher risk.
+50. In assessing customer risk, the presence of one factor that might indicate higher risk will not automatically mean that a customer is [in fact](#) higher risk.
 Equally, the presence of one lower risk factor should not automatically lead to a determination that a customer is lower risk.

-60. The sophistication of the risk assessment process may be determined according to factors supported by the BRA.
+51. The sophistication of the risk assessment process may be determined according to factors supported by the business risk assessment.